 SUMMARY: The incumbent is the first point of contact for customers and other visitors to the bank.
 Assists visitors when possible and routes them to others when appropriate.
 Answers incoming calls.
 Provides additional administrative support for the office.

 ESSENTIAL DUTIES AND RESPONSIBILITIES : (Other duties may be assigned.)

-3. Maintains benefit and HRIS systems.
+9. Regular and good attendance to work required.
 This duty is performed daily.

 To perform this job successfully, an individual must be able to perform each essential duty mentioned satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.

 Mental alertness and adaptability to office and field area work routines.
 Equivalent to four years high school or GED, with particular emphasis during high school in office skills, shop skills, or others, plus 7 to 11 months related experience and/or training.
 Or equivalent combination of education and experience.

 Ability to read and understand simple instructions, short correspondence, notes, letters and memos; Ability to write simple correspondence.
 Ability to effectively communicate information and respond to questions in person-to-person and small group situations with customers, clients, general public and other employees of the organization.

 Ability to add, subtract, multiply and divide numbers.
 Ability to perform these mathematical skills using money and other forms of measurement.

 Ability to use common sense understanding in order to carry out simple multi-step instructions.
 Ability to deal with standardized situations with limited variables.

 Under immediate supervision, performs general assignments of work, with periodic check of performance by supervisor.